SingLEM: Single-Channel Large EEG Model: Related Work

-Second, the generalizability of foundation models is constrained by the narrow scope of their pretraining corpora.
-For instance, BIOT~\cite{BIOT} was pretrained on six public EEG datasets, while BENDR~\cite{BENDR} and CBraMod~\cite{CBraMod} primarily rely on the Temple University Hospital EEG Corpus, which comprises clinical data from a single institutional setting.
-Similarly, LaBraM~\cite{LaBraM} was pretrained on a smaller collection of around twenty public datasets.
-Such corpora lack the diversity of recording conditions, tasks, and populations needed for broad generalization.
-As a result, pretrained representations may capture dataset-specific biases rather than universal EEG features, leading to degraded performance when transferred across hardware, paradigms, or subject groups.
+The studies reviewed above provide a promising basis for general-purpose EEG representation learning.
+However, their practical use as fixed, ``ready-to-use'' feature extractors remains limited when downstream recordings differ in electrode layout, channel count, or available EEG channels.
+This limitation is especially important for low-channel, wearable, clinical, or heterogeneous EEG settings, where the available electrodes may not match the assumptions of a pretrained multi-channel model.

-In summary, these limitations restrict the practical value of existing EEG foundation models.
-In scenarios where a pretrained model is expected to function as a fixed, universal feature extractor without computationally expensive fine-tuning, rigid montage assumptions and limited pretraining diversity emerge as critical bottlenecks.
-This motivates the need for a new approach that is inherently montage-agnostic, capable of operating across heterogeneous datasets, and trained on a sufficiently large and diverse corpus to ensure robust generalization.
+First, many existing pretrained EEG models remain coupled to channel layouts or electrode definitions used during pretraining.
+BENDR~\cite{BENDR} uses a fixed standard EEG channel configuration, and CBraMod~\cite{CBraMod} was pretrained using 19 common EEG channels.
+BIOT~\cite{BIOT} was pretrained with predefined bipolar and monopolar EEG channel configurations, whereas LaBraM~\cite{LaBraM} uses learnable electrode-specific positional embeddings.
+More recent models, including CodeBrain~\cite{CodeBrain}, CSBrain~\cite{CSBrain}, LUNA~\cite{LUNA}, and MIRepNet~\cite{MIRepNet}, improve scalability, topology handling, or task-specific pipelines.
+Nevertheless, these methods still generally require EEG to be organized as multi-channel inputs and may depend on model-specific channel handling, electrode information, interpolation, zero filling, or task-specific adaptation when transferred across datasets.
+Thus, their direct use as frozen feature extractors can remain cumbersome when channels are missing, reordered, or substantially different from those expected by the model.

-To address this gap, we propose SingLEM, a montage-agnostic foundation model that learns EEG representations at the single-channel level, inherently decoupling representation learning from electrode layouts.
-By pretraining on one of the most diverse EEG corpora to date (71 datasets, 357,000+ single-channel hours, 9,200+ subjects), SingLEM achieves both adaptability to different montages and large-scale generalizability, making it suitable for practical deployment across research, clinical, and consumer applications.
+Second, the generalizability of pretrained EEG models is constrained by the scope of their pretraining corpora.
+For instance, BIOT~\cite{BIOT} was pretrained on six public EEG datasets, while BENDR~\cite{BENDR} and CBraMod~\cite{CBraMod} primarily rely on the Temple University Hospital EEG Corpus.
+LaBraM~\cite{LaBraM} was pretrained on a smaller collection of around twenty public and self-collected EEG datasets.
+Such differences in corpus size, task diversity, recording conditions, and subject populations may affect transferability across recording setups, paradigms, and subject groups.